TelemetryDeck/SwiftSDK/README.md

 - isSimulator
 - isTestFlight
 - isAppStore
+- modelName
+- architecture
+- operatingSystem
+- targetEnvironment

-NOTE: Telemetry Manager will *not* send any signals if you are in DEBUG Mode, or if you are running on a simulator.
+NOTE: Telemetry Manager will *not* send any signals if you are in DEBUG Mode.
+To try out if your configuration works, temporarily set your Run schema to RELEASE instead.